 In addition to adjusting hardness, water softener salt use can be reduced by adjusting the salt dose and some additional settings.
 It can be difficult to figure out how to do these adjustments yourself, so we are making it easy.
 With funding from the Environmental and Natural Resources Trust Fund, the city is offering a free setting adjustment (known as optimization) for residents and commercial facilities.
 Water softener optimization will result in less salt and cost savings for you, and lower discharge of chlorides to the sanitary sewer system.

 Water Softener Rebate Program

 The City of Marshall has $100,000 to use to provide free optimizations and water softener replacement and modification rebates.
-Up to $700 rebates are available to residents for upgrading water softeners 15 years or older, time clock-based, or with a rated salt efficiency < 3350gr/lb. salt, to more efficient water softeners or salt-free water conditioners.
+Up to $700 rebates are available to residents for upgrading old and inefficient water softeners, time clock-based, or with a rated salt efficiency < 3350gr/lb. salt, to more efficient water softeners or salt-free water conditioners.
 Commercial facilities are eligible for up to $4,000 to replace these softeners or to modify softeners to recycle salt brine or add a blending valve.
 Check the eligibility requirements on the rebate application form to see if you can apply.

 Sign up for an optimization and/or potential rebate by contacting a city approved contractor as listed on this website.